datafolklabs/cement/doc/source/dev/configuration.rst

     * Extended by any handler Meta.config_defaults (not overridden)
     * Overridden by a config_defaults dict passed to foundation.CementApp()
     * Overridden by the configuration files
-    * Overridden by command line options that match the same key name
+    * Overridden by command line options that match the same key name (only if CementApp.Meta.arguments_override_config=True)

 Application Default Settings